ghimiremukesh/MultiRobot/README.md

+## This repo is an implementation of the master branch (repo described
+below) in a different multi robot case (formation control).

 This repo maintains the code for the NeurIPS 2020 paper:

 Multi-Robot Collision Avoidance under Uncertainty with Probabilistic Safety Barrier Certificates